If you are breaking health and safety law, the inspector will:

 - advise you what you need to do to comply with the law

 - explain why you should do so

 Inspectors may either:

-- confirm their recommendations with a brief report issued at the inspection
+- confirm their recommendations with a brief compliance report issued at the inspection

-- follow up any verbal advice given to you during their visit with a letter
+- follow up any verbal advice given to you during their visit in writing

 You can ask the inspector to do this and to make clear the differences between legal requirements and best practice.

 You are not obliged to follow the advice given by the inspector, but it is a good idea to do so.
 If you ignore an inspector's advice, they are likely to take tougher action against you in the future. this could invlove issuing an enforcement notice, forcing you to comply.
 There are two types of enforcement notice - improvement and prohibition.
 See health and safety improvement notices and health and safety prohibition notices.